When I was getting ready to be ordained, my dad called me up and said, “So, should we buy you a chalice?”

 - Traditional: WomenSpirit, Almy, Gaspard, Cokesbury, Holy Rood

-- Contemporary: Jeff Wunrow Designs, Fashions by Sarah, Serendipity Stoles
+- Contemporary: Jeff Wunrow, Fashions by Sarah, Serendipity Stoles

 - Fair Trade: MayaWorks, Education & More, Cokesbury